Cultivate your Fallow ground and embrace pruning seasons

 However, he never took credit for his work.
 He angled my face squarely back towards the Master.

-This servant is my Spiritual Father and he has been as true of a friend as I’ve ever known for three years.
+This servant is my Spiritual Father and he has been as true of a friend as I’ve ever known for these years.
 He asked the Father for guidance when I was too weak or confused, and set to work.

 Gleefully and patiently waiting, to see God show off with His prize that the Servant tended so carefully.